- How to Calculate Income Tax on Salary with Example FY 2023-24

 What is TDS on Fixed Deposit?

-Collecting tax from the income source of an individual is known as Tax Deducted at Source(TDS).
+Collecting tax from an individual’s income source is known as Tax Deducted at Source(TDS).
 TDS (Tax Deducted at Source) on Fixed Deposits (FD) is a mechanism by which the bank deducts a certain amount of tax from the interest income earned on fixed deposits before crediting it to the depositor's account.
-This is generally deducted by the bank and deposited to the Income tax Department on due date.
-Other than this the deductee can get the credit of TDS deducted while filing the ITR by submitting the Form 26AS or TDS certificate.
+This is generally deducted by the bank and deposited to the Income tax Department on the due date.
+Other than this, the deductee can get credit for the TDS deducted while filing the ITR by submitting the Form 26AS or TDS certificate.

-The interest from fixed deposits is fully taxable.
+The interest from fixed deposits under Income Tax Act is fully taxable.
 It comes under “Income from Other Sources” while filing an income tax return.
 FD Interest is taxable at your slab rate along with applicable surcharge/cess.

 Don’t want your TDS to be deducted?
 Click here to read.